GRAM: Spatial general-purpose audio representation models for real-world applications: Introduction

-To address these limitations, we present a novel self-supervised approach for training General-Purpose Real-world Audio Models (GRAMs).
-Specifically, we propose training on binaural spectrograms of naturalistic acoustic scenes using an efficient in-batch sampling strategy to facilitate learning.
-To achieve this, we developed a pipeline for generating naturalistic sound scenes from AudioSet~\citep{audioset} and WHAMR! (for background noise,~\citep{Maciejewski2020WHAMR}), spatialized using high-quality, simulated binaural room impulse responses (BRIRs) generated with Soundspace 2.0~\citep{chen22soundspaces2}.
-We release the full set of synthesized BRIRs as well as the scene generation pipeline.
-Further, to promote systematic evaluation of audio foundation models in naturalistic scenes, we present an extended version of the HEAR benchmark suite - Naturalistic-HEAR or Nat-HEAR in short - which contains naturalistic versions of the HEAR benchmark tasks and additionally includes sound localization tasks.\footnote{All code and materials are available at \url{http://tbd.}}
+To address these limitations of audio foundation models for real-world environments, we present GRAM (General-purpose, Real-world Audio Model).
+GRAM is a self-supervised, multi-channel masked auto-encoder model that efficiently learns spatial general-purpose audio representations from multi-channel audio clips.
+To train GRAM, we developed a custom pipeline that uses the Soundspace 2.0 platform~\citep{chen22soundspaces2} to simulate high-quality real-world sound scenes.
+Further, to promote the systematic evaluation of audio foundation models on naturalistic sound scenes, we introduce two complementary benchmark suites: NatHEAR and RealSELD.

-We empirically evaluate the validity of the proposed approach by training two different GRAMs, one with a transformer backbone and one with a mamba backbone.
-The results demonstrate that GRAMs learn robust, spatial audio representations that give state-of-the-art (SOTA) performance on naturalistic sound scenes while requiring significantly less data for training.
-GRAMs excel especially at complex tasks such as audio scene analysis and exhibit excellent sound localization performance, outperforming even a supervised model trained with auxiliary spatial features.
-In sum, we develop a framework for the robust performance of audio foundation models in naturalistic settings without requiring extensive domain-specific adaptations or fine-tuning.
-Our key contributions can be summarized as:
+NatHEAR is an extension of the HEAR benchmark suite that includes simulated, real-world versions of the downstream tasks.
+Additionally, it includes two sound localization tasks and reverberation time (T60) estimation tasks.
+NatHEAR plays a crucial role in assessing the robustness of audio foundation models to controlled noisy and reverberant conditions.
+RealSELD comprises real-life datasets for sound event localization and detection (SELD) tasks collected from previous DCASE challenges~\citep{dcase}.
+We embed these evaluation tasks into the standardized HEAR setup, therefore unifying the evaluation of SELD performance of audio foundation models in challenging real-world scenarios.

-\textbf{A framework for efficient, self-supervised audio representation learning from naturalistic scenes}: The proposed framework is applicable to any masking-based audio representation model, ensures robust performance in spatial, reverberant, and noisy naturalistic scenes, and requires significantly less training data.
+Empirical results demonstrate that GRAM efficiently learns robust, general-purpose spatial audio representations, outperforming all state-of-the-art audio foundation models and speech models on HEAR and NatHEAR.
+GRAM excels at complex tasks, such as audio scene analysis, and achieves strong sound localization performance, outperforming even supervised models trained with auxiliary spatial features.
+Finally, GRAM demonstrates robust transfer to recordings of real-world sound scenes, as evidenced by RealSELD performance, thereby overcoming the need for extensive domain-specific adaptations.
+Taken together, our key contributions can be summarized as: